Andrettin/Wyrmsun/readme.txt

 * Buildings
 - Added Stone Deposit and Stone Quarry (graphics by Jinn).
 These function similarly to metal deposits and mines, but provide stone instead.

+* Civilizations
+- Added more personal names for the Celts and the Suebi

 * Maps
 - The settlements in the Lorraine Plain map are now settlements which are actually in Lorraine.
 - Added the Bordeaux, Clermont and Wurzburg settlement sites for the Earth scenario map, and updated the predefined settlement territories accordingly.